PacketDeveloper/PacketClientDLLS/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: Packet and Gramp
+Packet Client is an MCBE Utility mod made by: Packet and Deq

 Packet Client is a fork of the Horion Client